ipspace/netlab/docs/dev/config/initial.md

 ### Minimum Interface MTU

 Some devices have weird MTU rules.
-For example, CSR 1000V cannot set the L2 MTU below 1500 bytes or L3 MTU above 1500 bytes.
-You could use **min_mtu** device setting in those scenarios and generate MTU configuration accordingly.
+For example, CSR 1000V cannot set the L2 MTU below 1500 bytes or the L3 MTU above 1500 bytes.
+You could use the **min_mtu** device setting in those scenarios and generate MTU configuration accordingly.

 Cisco IOS example: